 Havfisk ASA currently consists of Nordland Havfiske, Finnmark Havfiske and Hammerfest Industrifiske.

 Nordland Havfiske AS consists of the former companies, Havfisk AS from Melbu and Lofoten Trålerrederi AS from Stamsund.
 These companies were merged in 2006 under the name of Nordland Havfiske AS.
-This fishing company currently owns and operates four trawlers, which include two freezer trawlers, one fresh fish trawler with freezer capacity and one fresh fish trawler.
+This fishing company currently owns and operates four trawlers, which include two freezer trawlers and two fresh fish trawlers with freezer capacity.
 This company has 12 cod licences and 4 prawn licences Havfisk AS was bought out in 1996 by Norway Seafoods AS, now Aker Seafoods ASA.
 Havfisk AS was set up in 1953 and was owned by Melbu Fiskeindustri from 1980 onwards.
 Lofoten Trålerrederi AS was set up in 1962 by several local industrial companies, the largest of which was Aker Seafoods J. M. Johansen AS, all the municipalities in Lofoten except Værøy and Rølst and several other major investors.

 FINNMARK HAVFISKE AS